barrelballoons/barrel-cdf-generator/docs/barrel_data_def.md

 |        FSPC1_Edges | FLOAT[7] |       keV |

 ### 4.2 MSPC - Medium Spectra

 Medium spectra are the result of accumulating counts in 48 channels for 4 seconds.
+Each record contains all 48 channels and is comprised of 4 frames.
+Unlike the FSPC spectra, all of the channels in the record are stored in an array who's indices are the channel number.
+A description of the nominal energy binning scheme can be found  in the 'BARREL Telemetry Interface Control Document' located at [http://www.dartmouth.edu/~barrel/documents.html](http://www.dartmouth.edu/~barrel/documents.html).

 *Table 4.2.1* - Level One MSPC Contents